Rep. Mike Gallagher says he's resigning early, leaving House Republicans with thinnest of majorities

 Rep. Mike Gallagher says he’s resigning early, leaving House Republicans with thinnest of majorities

-WASHINGTON (AP) — Rep. Mike Gallagher, a Wisconsin Republican who has spearheaded House pushback against the Chinese government, said Friday he would resign from the House.
+WASHINGTON (AP) — Rep. Mike Gallagher, a Wisconsin Republican who has spearheaded House pushback against the Chinese government, said Friday he would resign from the House, leaving House Republicans with the thinnest of majorities.

 Gallagher had already announced he would not seek reelection.